-The Title IX Coordinator and Director of Equal Opportunity presented nine face-to-face sessions and seven Zoom sessions of Sexual Misconduct Reporting Obligations Training during the 2021 calendar year.
-This training was also offered online through an on-demand interactive module that 412 employees completed.
+The Director of Equal Opportunity presented four live sessions of Sexual Misconduct Reporting Obligations Training during the 2023 calendar year.
+This training was also offered online through an on-demand interactive module that 256 employees completed.

 The dates for these trainings were: